UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

-We also offer, in conjunction with the Division of Continuing Studies, the Computer Science Certificate.
+We also offer, in conjunction with the Division of Graduate, Online & Professional Studies, the Computer Science Certificate.
 The purpose of the certificate is to prepare the working professional, who may not have earned a bachelor's degree in computer science, for graduate work in computer science.

 During his six-month co-op at iRobot, Kevin Dibble was a full-time member of the software team – and he developed an automated testing system for a universal robot controller.

 Jie Wang enjoys teaching computer science at UMass Lowell and likes the freedom of doing research in a university environment.

 Through a summer internship in Holly Yanco’s lab, Mike entered the creative, team-building world of robotics that thrives here on campus.